 - Lines aren’t dedicated either?
 Then I’m afraid I’m not the reviewer for you, but thank you for thinking of me!

-Preferred certification organizations for the US are the Gluten Free Certification Organization (GFCO) and the Celiac Sprue Association (CSA).
+Certification organizations for the US are the Gluten Free Certification Organization (GFCO) and the Celiac Sprue Association (CSA).
+I generally prefer CSA over GFCO as GFCO has done some questionable certifications over the years and think we should trust them even when companies refuse transparency.
 If you are outside the US, please tell me who your certification organization is so that I may research them to make sure they are safe for me.
-(Some companies have started to use “gluten free” wheat starch, for example.
-Something I will never, ever eat!)
+(Some companies have started to use “gluten free” wheat starch, wheat dextrin, and glucose syrup sourced from what or barley for example.
+All things which I will never, ever eat!)

 Why all this precaution?
 I react very quickly, and very painfully to minute amounts of gluten.
 If I consume a product which is not truly safe, I will have an immediate gut reaction which may last upwards of several days, followed by up to a year of intense itching and nerve pain.
 My nerve pain medication has been discontinued, despite it working amazingly, because the company didn’t get a big enough profit off of it.
 I hope you can understand why I would not wish to review products which you or I cannot confirm are safe.